quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part46_5.7_Random_Numb.md

 Background context: The code needs to handle cases where the raw address returned by `new` might already be aligned.
 To ensure there is always space to store the shift value, allocate an extra byte more than necessary and always align the pointer.
 :p What should we do if the raw address is already aligned?
 ??x
 To handle the case where the raw address might already be aligned, allocate `align` bytes instead of `L - 1` bytes.
-This ensures that even if the raw address is already aligned, there will still be enough space to store the shift value (which can range from 1 byte to \( L \) bytes).
+This ensures that even if the raw address is already aligned, there will still be enough space to store the shift value (which can range from 1 byte to $L$ bytes).
 ```c
 size_t actualBytes = bytes + align;
 U8* pRawMem = new U8[actualBytes];